The Isms

 2. Rituals are done because ancestors can influence happenings in this realm.

 III.
-Totemism - special relationships existing between individuals or certain groups and certain plants, animals, and natural phenomenon.
+Totemism - special relationships that exist between individuals or groups and a certain plant, animal, and/or natural phenomenon.

 A. The association can be secular or sacred.